FAQ – Courses for Adults

 You can book your ACCORD French course on line using our secure website and secure booking form and pay by credit card or by bank transfer.
 You also can download the registration form from HERE.
 Fill it in, scan it and send it by email to firstname.lastname@example.org

-At reception of your email and booking form, our Registration department will then send you a secure link by email to pay by credit card, or you can pay by bank transfer or TransferMate (to avoid bank transfer costs/fees).
+At reception of your email and booking form, our Registration department will then send you a secure link by email to pay by credit card.

 What course book or pedagogical material will I need to buy to attend my ACCORD French course?